AliJoziAryan/disaster-relief-optimization-MLCA/README.md

 3. Group Stage: After the national league phase, the top teams from each league move to the group stage.
 4. Playoff: The best teams from the group stage enter a playoff round to determine the champion.
 5. Iterate: After finding a champion, the algorithm returns the teams to the national league for the next iteration.

+**L-MLCA Algorithm Overview**
+League-based Multiple League Championship Algorithm (L-MLCA) in Python.
+This version of MLCA uses a single league structure to select the champion, rather than progressing through group stages or playoff rounds as in the regular MLCA.

+1. Initialization: Similar to the regular MLCA, but in L-MLCA, the best teams from different national leagues are combined into a single elite league.
+2. Competition in National Leagues: Teams first compete in national leagues, and the top teams from each league proceed to the elite league.
+3. Elite League: All the top teams are placed into a single elite league and compete against each other to determine the champion.
+4. Iteration: The process is repeated iteratively, evolving the teams over several iterations.